Anand014/new-gen-form/README.md

 # new-gen-form
 https://luckygems.herokuapp.com/login
 This Project is made in mern stack.
 Focused on learning Tailwind, formik, yup and ReactJs.All Components are made by myself.
-User can Register, login, Buy Gems and make more gems by their gems.
+User can Register, login, Buy Gems and make more gems from their gems.

 Mildstone:-
 1. generate payment id and save them in user db.
 So that they can check all their transactions.